artag/Training/Notes_Grokking_Simplicity/Part1_1.md

 function.

-It's important to note here that we want our arguments and return values to be immutable values—that is, they don't change.
+It's important to note here that we want our arguments and return values to be immutable values - that is, they don't change.
 If we return a value and some piece of our function later changes it, that's a kind of implicit output.
 Similarly, if something changes the argument values after our function has received them, that is a kind of implicit input.
 We'll learn way more about immutable data in chapter 6, including why we use it and how